Side Panels and Top Lights for UPVC & Composite Doors

 Black composite front door with part arched top light

-In short, these are the glass or solid sections that surround some composite and UPVC doors.
+In short, these are the glass or solid sections that affixed to the top or sides of some composite and UPVC external doors.

 They fill up the doorway